It’s been quite some time since my last post here and even more since I host a guest writer. But I was really busy with my new product launch.

 But it can be done if you focus on it.

 At dinner last night, I told Joe I thought you could get good at about anything you put your mind to.
-He being big into the law of attraction and such agreed.
+He is big into the law of attraction and such agreed.

 One of the things I noticed last night is that I kept bouncing around from idea to idea as I’m prone to do.
 Joe kept coming back to the point we were discussing.